dancer1325/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 ## Alternatives {#alternatives}

 Setting up your own node can cost you time and resources but you don’t always need to run your own instance.
-In this case, you can use a third party API provider.
-For an overview of using these services, check out [nodes as a service](/developers/docs/nodes-and-clients/nodes-as-a-service/).
+In this case, you can use a third party API provider
+* For an overview of using these services, check out [nodes as a service](/developers/docs/nodes-and-clients/nodes-as-a-service/).

 If somebody runs an Ethereum node with a public API in your community, you can point your wallets to a community node via Custom RPC and gain more privacy than with some random trusted third party.